corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/monitoring-and-logging/metering-collector.md

 The time when a transaction is signed is not exposed outside of the node.
 {{< /note >}}

-Notaries running on Corda Enterprise are also metered.
+Notaries running on Corda: Enterprise Edition  are also metered.
 The data recorded for notaries indicates what notarisation requests were made and who made them.

 ### How metering data is shared